-Lucy Deland – Partner at Inspired Capital, CoFounder & COO of Paperless Post
+Lucy Deland – Co-Founder & COO of Paperless Post and Partner at Inspired Capital

 What do you do after co-founding one of the hottest internet companies around?
 Some become VCs and start their own firm with other powerful entrepreneurs and notable people!
 Meet Lucy Deland, former COO and Co-founder of Paperless Post.
 Now as a VC of the super hot Inspired Capital, she is helping lift other entrepreneurs by investing and helping them launch their early-stage companies.
 This was a great episode.
 I can’t wait for you to listen.

 Enjoying this episode of #TheKaraGoldinShow?
 Let Kara know by clicking on the link below and sending her a quick shout-out on social!

 Follow Kara on Facebook: https://www.facebook.com/KaraGoldin/

 Have a question for Kara about one of our episodes?
 Reach out to Kara directly at [email protected]

 Kara Goldin 00:00

 Hi, everyone, its Kara Goldin from the Kara Goldin show.
 And I’m so excited to have my next guest.
 Here we have Lucy Deland, who is one of the founding partners at inspired capital, but also one of the founding team members at the paperless post, which is this awesome, awesome, awesome company that I have known about and used for many, many, many years.
 And she was at the last decade was their chief operating officer.
 And I’m sure had tons and tons of learnings you guys were disrupting and so many amazing ways.
 And she built-in led the finance, customer insights and operations, strategic planning and marketing, and driving the company’s growth to a network of 100 million.
 Amazing on a lot of friends.